NBC has the peacock. Starbucks has the siren. And T.Rowe Price has it’s iconic bighorn sheep.

 Since launching BrandWorks the brand team has been active about augmenting and adjusting to increase site functionality and value.
 Site navigation is a major area of evolution, and where there continues to be opportunities for advancement.
 The brand team has been focused on creating clarity in the navigation, refining the placement of the different content areas to really narrow into brand assets.
 While they’ve made progress, there are still improvements they want to make, including increasing visibility and creating shorter menus with fewer layers.

 Focusing on promotion and integrating it into the daily workflow of internal audiences are key to sustaining and increasing usage of BrandWorks.
 T. Rowe Price’s brand team will soon be ramping up site promotion, employing such tactics as showcasing it on the corporate intranet.
 They want to utilize the platform’s email capabilities, to keep users informed of new site developments and content.
 They also want to add analytical capacity to understand user journeys, so they can recognize where people are falling off and whether they’re getting to where they need to go.

 Knowing that perfection is a moving target, the brand team at T. Rowe Price isn’t hung up on creating the ideal brand center.
 Rather, they treat BrandWorks as a living, breathing, growing organism.
 They’re dedicated to re-examining the platform at frequent intervals, and making improvements and additions accordingly.
-Just as Trusty has evolved, so has – and does – T. Rowe Price’s approach to brand governance.
+Just as the bighorn sheep has evolved, so has – and does – T. Rowe Price’s approach to brand governance.